avayang/Fraud_Detection_with_Sequential_User_Behavior/README.md

 The reason we compare the performance of model 4 instead of other model architectures is that model 4 is the best architecture we found at present.

-### Transformer model with multi-head attention mechanism
+### Customized Transformer model with multi-head attention mechanism

 In order to explore the interactions between “web page sequence” and “page stay time” features, which are both time-series features and crucial to research on the customer behaviors before submitting a loan application, we constructed our own state-of-art architecture with reference to the traditional transformer model.